369 Washington Street: 999 year lease

 In 1851, St. Paul's and Josiah D. Howe entered into a 999-year lease for the land for $55 a year.
 Howe ran the Phoenix House where, among other notable happenings, the Massachusetts Association of Base Ball Players met in 1858 to establish the rules of the “Massachusetts Game.”

 The lease was still in effect when the Knights acquired the land in 1920.
 It did not end until 1999, when a vote of the rector, wardens, and vestry of St. Paul's released the Knights from the terms of the lease 851 years early.

 Current building

 The main portion of the current building was constructed in 1897.
 In 1926, an addition was added to the rear of the building.
 Measuring 30' by 100', it was designed by Rowell Victor Provost (Note: Provost lived on Oak Street in East Dedham.) and cost $50,000.
 The second floor was gutted, and new offices and workworking were installed.
 Two new storefronts were added on the first floor, while the existing tenants, Cole's drug store, Gilbert's lunchroom, and the post office, gained additional space.

 In 1959, a new facade and roofline would be added to the building.
 Included in this renovation was arched brick above the High Street front with a clock featuring the Knights’ logo.
-The Town of Dedham's Board of Health rented space on the second floor into the 1960s, when Memorial Hall was torn down and they moved to the new town hall on Bryant Street.
-Rather than fill the space with a new tenant, the Knights took the space for themselves, building a suite of club rooms including a large kitchen.
+In 1977, the clock was shot and the bullet broke the clock.
+It was repaired, but broke down about a year and a half later.